svcuriouscat/svcuriouscat.github.io/data/home.md

 Curious Cat is a solar-electric sailing catamaran set to travel around the world while logging her excellent adventures.

-Main goals of the project:

-- reverse-engineer and open-source the vessel
-- repair and restore the vessel to her original glory (and better)
-- be self-sufficient and operate solely on electric power
-- promote use of titanium and other modern materials
-- try out cutting-edge marine tech

 ## Specifications